Reference dose: Types

+Safe Drinking Water Act

+Under the Safe Drinking Water Act, EPA is required to first develop a maximum contaminant level goal (MCLG) for an individual chemical, before development of a regulatory standard.
+The MCLG is the highest level of a contaminant in drinking water where there is no known or anticipated health effect.
+EPA calculates a "Drinking Water Equivalent Level" (DWEL) by multiplying the RfD by body weight, divided by daily water consumption.
+The DWEL is then multiplied by the percentage of total drinking water exposure for the general population.
+The agency uses the MCLG to develop a "maximum contaminant level", which is an enforceable standard applicable to public water systems.

 Determination

 RfDs are usually derived from animal studies.
 Animals (typically rats) are dosed with varying amounts of the substance in question, and the largest dose at which no effects are observed is identified.
 This dose level is called the No observable effect level, or NOEL.
 To account for the fact that humans may be more or less susceptible than the test animal, a 10-fold "uncertainty factor" is usually applied to the NOEL.
 This uncertainty factor is called the "interspecies uncertainty factor" or UFinter.
 An additional 10-fold uncertainty factor, the "intraspecies uncertainty factor" or UFintra, is usually applied to account for the fact that some humans may be substantially more sensitive to the effects of substances than others.
 Additional uncertainty factors may also be applied.
 In general:

 Frequently, a "lowest-observed-adverse-effect level" or LOAEL is used in place of a NOEL.
 If adverse effects are observed at all dose levels tested, then the smallest dose tested, the LOAEL, is used to calculate the RfD.
 An additional uncertainty factor usually applied in these cases, since the NOAEL, by definition, would be lower than the LOAEL had it been observed.
 If studies using human subjects are used to determine a RfD, then the interspecies uncertainty factor can be reduced to 1, but generally the 10-fold intraspecies uncertainty factor is retained.
 Such studies are rare.